ccuser44/Octagon/docs/Server/PlayerProfile.md

     Never cleanup any maids or signals, this is done by Octagon automatically whenever the player associated to a player profile leaves the game, i.e the profile is destroyed.

 !!!note
-    All the signals and maids mentioned down below will be destroyed once the profile is destroyed.
+    All the signals and maids mentioned down below will be automatically destroyed once the profile is destroyed.
 Along with the `Player` member, that will be `nil` once the profile has been destroyed in order to prevent a memory leak.

 ### `PlayerProfile.Player`